Eng 中文 ไทย

 Is Tibet safe now?

-Yes I think it is very safe now.
+Yes, Tibet is very safe.
 Tourism was hugely affected by the unrest in March 2008 and the Olympics 2008, but I never felt any personal threat at anytime.
-Tourist number is rising now, though still far from normal.
-Travel costs have been reduced considerably because of the low season.
+Tibetans are some of the most helpful and friendly people, their presence makes your trip safer.

 How to enter Tibet?

-You will need a Chinese visa first, then the new restriction is that all foreigners must get the Tibet Travel Permit (TTP), hire a tour guide and rent a land cruiser (if going out of Lhasa).
+You will need a Chinese visa first, and for all foreigners, you will also need a Tibet Travel Permit (TTP), hire a tour guide, stay at a hotel with foreigners' accommodation license and rent a tour vehicle (if going out of Lhasa).
 The rule is strictly enforced now.
-Foreign tourists can choose three ways of transportation to go to Tibet, 1.
+Foreign tourists can choose two ways of transportation to go to Tibet, 1.
 Flying into Tibet.
 2. Taking a train to Tibet.
-3. Hiring a land cruiser from mainland China or Nepal.
-Foreigners are not allowed to take public buses outside Lhasa City.

-I've read other information which said foreigners could go to Tibet without any permits, why?
+I've read other information which said that foreigners could go to Tibet without any permits, why?

-The travel situation in Tibet has been changing vastly since March 2008, any information written before March 2008 should be treated as a reference only.
+The travel situation in Tibet has changed drastically since March 2008, even after so many years, we can still feel the effect now.
+Any information written before March 2008 should be treated as a reference only.
 All the information and restrictions written here were written after March 2008.

 Can foreigners buy the train tickets by themselves without joining a tour?